Blendify/blender-manual/blender_docs/manual/editors/preferences/navigation.rst

    The selection center becomes the rotation center of the viewport.
    When there is no selection the last selection will be used.

-   This uses the selected object (bounding box center), in object mode and select elements in edit/pose modes.
+   This uses the selected object (bounding box center), in Object Mode and select elements in edit/pose modes.

    .. note::